Ivar-de-Vries/CV-generator/README.md

-# Stappen voor meewerken met project.
-1. Installeer node en angular.
-    1. Download en installeer Node.js.
-Zorg er voor dat de checkbox voor extra software NIET aangevinkt is.
+# Steps to setup project
+1. Download and install Node.js and Angular
+    1. When Downloading and Installing Node.js make sure not to download the additional software.
-    2. Voer in CMD uit ``` npm install -g @angular/cli ```
+    2. Open the command prompt and execute ``` npm install -g @angular/cli ```
-2. Clone de repository.
+2. Clone this repository
-3. Open CMD in een apparte map en voer ``` ng new cv-generator-front-end ``` uit.
+3. Open the command prompt in an empty folder and execute ``` ng new cv-generator-front-end ```
-    1. Bij de vraag of je routing wil gebruiken.
-Voer ``` Y ``` in.
-    2. Bij de vraag welke type stijl type te gebruiken selecteer je ``` SCSS ``` (Gebruik je pijltjestoetsen).
-4. Kopieer de inhoud van de gegenereerde map naar je repository.
-5. Er MOET worden gevraagd of je bestanden wil overschrijven.
-Druk op overslaan.
-    1. Als je toch op overschrijven hebt gedrukt, gebruik dan git om de changes te discarden.
+4. Copy the files you have just created to you clipboard and paste them in the repository.
+5. When it ask if you would like to change the files press skip all.
-6. Open CMD in de map van je project en gebruik ``` ng serve ``` om de server te starten.
+6. Open the command promot in the repository folder and execute ``` ng serve ``` to boot the the server
-7. Ga naar localhost:4200.
-Als je een pagina ziet, dan is dit gelukt.
-8. Als alles nu werkt.
-Verwijder dan de map die je in stap 3 hebt aangemaakt.
-9. Genereren van een CV.
-    1. Hiervoor heb je twee npm voor nodig, JsPdf en html2canvas.
-    2. Install beide npm in de CMD via ```npm install jspdf --save``` en ```npm install --save html2canvas```
+7. Go to localhost:4200 if a page appears it has worked.
+If not discard the changed in git and try again.
+8. Remove the folder made in step 3

 # Angular Readme